Davis Strait proto-microcontinent

-The Davis Strait proto-microcontinent is a failed microcontinent located in the Davis Strait between Greenland and Canada discovered in 2024.
+The Davis Strait proto-microcontinent is a failed microcontinent located in the Davis Strait between Canada and Greenland discovered in 2024.

 It is roughly 19 to 24 km thick surrounded by a thinned out continental crust which is 14 to 17 km thick on each side.
 It is considered a proto-microcontinent because it is incompletely rifted and submerged.
 The separation of the Davis Strait proto-microcontinent coincides with a change in the orientation of tectonic spreading, which occurred between 58 and 49 million years ago.